Scott's 50s Biography

 Second phase: Arriving at Lake Bennett, I retrieved my kayak, switched out my backpack gear for my kayak gear and explored this historic gold rush campsite with its extant rough-hewn bark church.

-Next morning I pushed off for a 2 week, 600 mi paddle to Dawson City, NWT, camping on deserted shores & islands, stopping at 1 or 2 towns, poking inside abandoned original winter Roadhouses, briefly sharing back waters with a moose, negotiating huge water boils, avoiding deadly log jams & negotiating my anxiety attack as water rushed in from another rivers.
+Next morning I pushed off for a 2 week, 600 mi paddle to Dawson City, NWT, camping on deserted shores& islands, stopping at 1 or 2 towns, poking inside abandoned original winter Roadhouses, briefly sharing backwaters with a moose, negotiating huge water boils, avoiding deadly log jams & negotiating my anxiety attack as water rushed in from another river.

 2. Adventure Starts: